 Hello and welcome to my blog!
-Today I’m going to be chatting you through my trip to Greece, which included visits to Athens, Delphi, Olympia and Nafplio.
+Today I’m going to be chatting you through my Greece trip, which included visits to Athens, Delphi, Olympia and Nafplio.
 It was pretty jam packed and museum fatigue became a thing very quickly but would overall 10/10 recommend.
 The food, weather and adorable animals made the week totally worth the questionable hotels and exhaustion!

 After an early morning flight, we arrived in Athens International Airport before travelling to our hotel, Athens Hotel Iniohos*.
 The hotel is a 3* and was reasonable.
-It was situated really well for transport to the various sites in Athens, and there were some shops local but I would recommend either catching the metro elsewhere or eating inside of the hotel as there were not very many restaurants around.
+It was situated really well for transport to the various sites in Athens.
+There were some nearby shops but I would recommend either catching the metro elsewhere or eating inside of the hotel as there were not very many restaurants around.
+We had arrived in Greece!

 We then walked to Monastiraki Square, where visited the Ancient Agroa before having lunch at the cutest restaurant!
 We walked down the street towards the Athenian flea market before turning off towards the agora museum and sat down to eat there.
 I had a greek salad which was great, and then we headed to Da Vinci Ice cream which I would also 10/10 recommend!